This post may contain affiliate links. Read my full disclosure policy.

-After taking a week-long cooking class in Italy, a friend brought back this traditional Tuscan recipe with him and made it for his wife.
-Truth be told, when my friend Sonna first mentioned it, how the broccoli was cooked down for a ling time, I had some reservations.
+After taking a week-long cooking class in Tuscany my good friend Mark brought back this traditional Tuscan recipe and made it for his wife.
+Truth be told, when my friend Sonna first described it to me- how the broccoli was cooked down for a long time, I had some reservations.

-The thought of mushy broccoli seemed really off-putting, but as she continued describing how luscious and creamy the broccoli sauce actually became, and the way the orecchiette pasta cradled it so lovingly, my interest was piqued.
+The thought of mushy broccoli seemed really odd, but as she continued describing how luscious and creamy the broccoli sauce became once it cooked down, and how the orecchiette pasta cradled it so lovingly, my interest was piqued.

-So this became our dinner last night, and I must say, it was delicious!
-And a whole lot of broccoli went into this!
+So broccoli pasta became our dinner last night, and I must say, it was delicious!

-• anchovy paste or miso paste (or sub 1-2 mashed anchovies)
+• Anchovy paste- for a vegan option, sub white miso paste (or sub 1-2 mashed whole anchovies)

-• fresh grated pecorino cheese– freshly grated is BEST here as pre-grated often has caking agents that prevent the sauce from getting creamy.
+• Pecorino cheese– freshly grated is BEST here as pre-grated often has caking agents that prevent the sauce from getting creamy.
+Sub parmesan, FYI, pecorino is saltier.

 • Optional Garnishes: truffle oil, fresh basil ribbons, toasted pine nuts, toasted bread crumbs, or olives.